 - Chronic respiratory diseases, such as asthma and cystic fibrosis

 How might my child receive a breathing treatment?

-The way your child receives nebulized medicine depends on his age and coordination.
-It also depends on your child's ability to understand how to use the device.
+The way your child receives nebulized medicine depends on his or her age and coordination.
 A breathing treatment may be given in any of the following ways:

 - A mouthpiece may be used by children older than 4 years old.
-Your child places the mouthpiece between his lips.
-He breathes in and out through his mouth.
+Your child places the mouthpiece tightly between his or her lips.

 How do I prepare the nebulizer for my child's breathing treatment?